-There are regular bus services to the City Centre and Piccadilly Station, and only 10-15 minutes' walk to the universities.
+There are regular bus services to the City Centre and Piccadilly Station, and it is only a 10-15 minute walk to the universities.

 Fallowfield

 Fallowfield benefits from a range of places to eat and drink, particularly along Wilmslow Road, as well as large supermarkets and local amenities.
 The University of Manchester has a residential campus, the Fallowfield Campus, along Wilmslow Road; one of the busiest bus routes in Europe.
 The Fallowfield Loop, which follows the route of the former railway line, is an off-road cycle, pedestrian, and horse riding route that is included in the National Cycle Network.